FranciscoOrdonez/Movie-Recommender-systems-and-big-data-in-Matlab/README.md

 7. sort my predictions in descending order so as to see first the movies with the best predicting rating
 8. print predicted movies and original ratings

-You can find the MATLAB code for "COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH SPARSE MATRIX" in [here](recommender-coding/recommender-sparse).
+You can find the MATLAB code for "COLLABORATIVE FILTERING MOVIE RECOMMENDER SYSTEM WITH 'cofiGrad' algorithm in [here](recommender-coding/recommender-sparse).
 And your can check my movie ratings in [here](recommender-coding/my-ratings-action)

 Results: